davidjoffe/dave_gnukem/README.md

 Recent:

-* Level Editor: New "Ctrl+Alt+N" command to generate a new blank level (NB: Still needs to be added manually to default.gam!)
 * Add jump-monster
 * Add rockets
+* Level Editor: New "Ctrl+Alt+N" command to generate a new blank level (NB: Still needs to be added manually to default.gam!)
+* Fix a couple of bugs relating to jump height and powerboots

 2017/08/05 - Version 0.72 [Linux/Mac source release, Windows source and binary]: